Almezing/almezing.github.io/_posts/2018-12-16-Story-Outline.md

 ### <strike> {{Bubbles}} V1

-<strike> {{Bubbles}}, growing up, developed a few mental. disorders but not what the professor designed.
+{{Bubbles}}, growing up, developed a few mental. disorders but not what the professor designed.
 It was the implication of his experiment, as {{Bubbles}} was found by her guardian without limbs.
 By only removing her limbs and grafting bio-mechanic receptors, the professor gave way to replacement limbs.
 Once in while the professor anonymously ships limbs, to coincide the {{Bubbles}} growth rate.
 But {{Bubbles}} could not see herself as a normal child growing up.
 She grew distant, antisocial, and ultimately emotionally depressed.
 She finds console in her guardian, which is a joy in rare moments.
 In those absent times, Bubbles immerses herself in the net world where is her ventures brought her employment as a hacker for hire.
-But depression still lingers.
+But depression still lingers. </strike>

 ### {{Bubbles}} V2